 The dress code at Lapa Rios is informal, so pack for comfort and versatility.
 Being a tropical rainforest, it can get hot and humid.
 Pack a few extra shirts to change into after hiking.
 The lodge provides walking sticks, stainless steel water bottles, binoculars, and Wellington-style rubber boots.
 Please note: all in-country flights have a 25 lb baggage limit per person.
 Additional luggage can usually be accommodated for an extra charge.
 If you carry more than 30 pounds, you may be required to leave your luggage in San José until the next flight with space available.

-With jungles to explore, frogs and monkeys to watch for, and many places to swim and splash, Lapa Rios is a fantastic spot for a family vacation and the lodge welcomes children age 6 and older.
-Children age 11 and under stay at the lodge's child rate.
+With jungles to explore, frogs and monkeys to watch for, and many places to swim and splash, Lapa Rios is a fantastic spot for a family vacation.
 There are no televisions here, limited Internet, and cell service is unreliable; instead the focus is on the outdoors, the wildlife, and the adventure.
-Through an array of activities geared for kids, the whole family will learn hands-on about the creatures of the rain forest and the importance of protecting them.
-Take a look at some of the activities suggested for kids below.
+Through an array of activities geared for kids, the whole family will learn hands-on about the creatures of the rainforest and the importance of protecting them.
+The lodge welcomes children age 6 and older, and children age 11 and under stay at the lodge's child rate.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.